davecanderson/docs/docs/vue/use-metadata.md

 const { loadMetadata } = useMetadata()
 loadMetadata({
-    olderThan: window.Server ? null : location.hash === '#clear' ?
-0 : 24 * 60 * 60 * 1000 //1 day
+    olderThan: window.Server ? null : location.search.includes('clear=metadata') ?
+0 : 60 * 60 * 1000 //1hr
 })
 </script>
 ```

-Where during development it always embeds the AppMetadata in each page but as this metadata can become quite large for systems with a lot of APIs, the above optimization clears and reloads the AppMetadata after **1 day** or if the page was explicitly loaded with `#clear`,
+Where during development it always embeds the AppMetadata in each page but as this metadata can become quite large for systems with a lot of APIs, the above optimization clears and reloads the AppMetadata after **1 hr** or if the page was explicitly loaded with `?clear=metadata`,
 otherwise it will use a local copy cached in `localStorage` at `/metadata/app.json`, which Apps needing more
 fine-grained cache invalidation strategies can manage themselves.